wmp3/desordres/README.md

 From a set of input parameters, generate an SVG file with panels of a random number of rectangles with random offsets of vertices.

-`python polygons -h` generates a list of command line options.
+`python polygons.py -h` generates a list of command line options.

 usage: polygons.py [-h] [--width WIDTH] [--height HEIGHT] [-m M_ROWS]